aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-texture-patterns/add-texture-tiling-pattern/_index.md

 document.setStroke(new BasicStroke(2));
 document.draw(shape);
 ```

-### Step 5: Add Text with Texture Pattern
-You can also apply the same texture to text glyphs.
-This demonstrates **how to fill texture** on characters while still being able to stroke them.

 ```java
 // Fill the text with the texture pattern
 Font font = new Font("Arial", Font.BOLD, 96);